srowhani/mmlind.github.io/_posts/2016-02-11-Deep_Neural_Network_for_MNIST_Handwriting_Recognition.md

 Remember, all weights are located in a big weight block at the end of the `Network` structure.

 All we need to do is initialize each weight with a random value from 0-1.
-For better performance I found that it helps to reduce the value to a random number smaller than 0.5 or 0.4 and also make every other weight negative.
+For better performance I found that it helps to reduce the value to a random number smaller than 0.5 or 0.4 and also to make every other weight negative.

 ```c
 void initNetworkWeights(Network *nn){